 Engineer Joseph Oluwarotimi Fashakin, a fellow of the Nigerian Society of Engineers is the Executive Director Operations of the Nigerian Maritime Administration and Safety Agency, NIMASA.
 He spoke to an editorial crew from the VOYAGE MAGAZINE on steps taken so far by the Agency to enhance safety and security of lives and property on Nigerian territorial waters.
-Here are excerpts from the interview ir, you have been in charge of this Directorate for quite a while now, how would you describe the experience?
+Here are excerpts from the interview mandates; how do you ensure that our waters remain safe for navigation?